HarunMbaabu/Data-Analytics-Course-Resources/WEEK 4, DAY 2 GUIDE.md

                     >> Example: https://en.wikipedia.org/wiki/2020_Summer_Olympics_medal_table

-        - Learn the different parts we can load data from.

 Complete the examples from week 4, day 1 on Power BI Power Query and DAX((Data Analysis Expressions).